 INTERNAL FINANCIAL CONTROLS

-The Company has aligned its current systems of Internal FinancialControl (IFC) with the requirement of the Companies Act 2013.
-The Company has establisheda robust framework of IFC which includes entity level policies processes and operatinglevel standard operating procedures.
-The Company has a well-established processes andclearly- defined roles and responsibilities for people at various levels.
+The Company has aligned its current system of Internal FinancialControl (IFC) with the requirement under the Companies Act 2013 (the Act).
+The Companyhas established a robust framework of IFC which includes entity level policies processesand operating level standard operating procedures.
+The Company has a well-establishedprocess and clearly- defined roles and responsibilities for people at various levels.

 The Company's internal controls are adequate with its size and thenature of its operations.
-These have been designed to provide reasonable assurance withregard to recording and providing consistent financial and operational informationcomplying with the applicable statutes safeguarding assets from unauthorized useexecuting transactions with proper authorization and ensuring compliance with policies.Processes for formulating and reviewing annual and long-term business plans have been laiddown.
+These have been designed to provide reasonable assurance withregard to recording and providing consistent financial and operational informationcomplying with the applicable statutes safeguarding assets from unauthorized useexecuting transactions with proper authorization and ensuring compliance with policies.Processes for formulating and reviewing annual and longterm business plans have been laiddown.
 The Company uses a state-of- the-art enterprise resource planning (ERP) system SAPas a business enabler to record data for accounting consolidation and managementinformation purposes.
-During the year the business migrated from erstwhile SAP ECC 6system to SAP HANA and successfully went live effective from 03.10.2019.

 US Nutraceuticals Inc

 During the year the Company's wholly owned subsidiary USNutraceuticals Inc. achieved sales of US$ 33 million as against US$ 26 million in theprevious year.
 In the core Saw Palmetto Business the company consolidated its marketposition by achieving a significant growth of 25% over the last year.
 The formulationbusiness of joint health was revived and exhibited good growth.
 The investments in Scienceand B-C marketing efforts is expected to increase the Company's participation in thelarger value pool of the US Dietary supplements market.